-After getting to know your horse with a riding lesson and a two to three hours of hack on Sunday (the first day of riding), you will ride four to six hours on every next day.
+After getting to know your horse with a riding lesson and a two to three hour hack on Sunday (the first day of riding), you will ride four to six hours on each of the following days.
 You will explore sandy beaches, a tidal lagoon, the private O'Connor's Island, and the rocky coastline of Mullaghmore Headland.
-The Gleniff Horseshoe mountain ride and the rural trails at the foot of Benbulbin Mountain will invite you for a hack through the typical west of Ireland countryside.
-Furthermore, you will have a picnic or a pub lunch on the stopovers during your day ride.
+The Gleniff Horseshoe mountain ride and the rural trails at the foot of Benbulbin Mountain will invite you for a ride through the typical west of Ireland countryside.
+Furthermore, you will have a picnic or a pub lunch on the stopovers during your daily rides.

 Each day's riding will start at the farm and return back to the base.
-There will be a plenty of opportunities to enjoy some brisk beach riding.
-However, please note that you will need to be comfortable while riding at all paces.
+There will be plenty of opportunities to enjoy some brisk beach riding.
+However, please note that you will need to be comfortable riding at all paces.
 Also, please be aware that Island View Riding Stables applies safe practice and insurance will not permit two people on one horse.
 Small children can experience sitting on a small pony for a half-hour ride with the handlers leading the ponies.
 For insurance reasons, Island View Riding Stables cannot take children under four years of age.

 You will be arriving at the accommodation on Monday.

-Today will be an opportunity for Island View Riding Stables to assess you on how to get on with the horse they have picked for you before lunch.
+Today will be an opportunity for Island View Riding Stables to assess you on how you get on with the horse they have picked for you before lunch.
 After lunch at the stables, you will go for a three-hour beach and bog ride.
-The ride will combine coastal and the rural experience which is seashore and country life.
+The ride will combine a coastal and rural experience.
 The first part of your ride will take you along sandy Trawalua Beach, then you will follow quiet laneways and century-old bog tracks at the foot of rugged Benbulbin Mountain.
 This ride will also offer experienced riders an extra opportunity for a canter on the moorlands loop.